Should I invest in gold bars or gold coins?

 The second key factor in the decision of whether to buy gold bars or coins is the tax status.
 All investment gold is VAT-free in the UK, so you can rest assured that any gold purchase will be VAT-free at the time of sale, making your money go further.

-is an important consideration.
+When selling however, Capital Gains Tax is an important consideration.
 UK coins - those produced by The Royal Mint - will have a face value and be classed officially as legal tender in the UK.
 This means they enjoy the unique benefit of being exempt from CGT.
 Buying multiple gold coins may prove slightly more expensive per gram than a larger bar, but could result in greater returns upon sale given the lack of CGT to pay.
 Buying CGT-free gold coins is therefore the more popular choice for many investors.

 Flexibility